 The last court dates gave Werner back hope.
 As the officials became more and more entangled in contradictions, his lawyer is sure: Soon the sauna will be able to open again.
 Werner’s hope continues – so far that the fight for more tolerance on the island could soon bear fruit.
 Werner hopes that the authorities will realise that long, tough negotiations and penalties imposed by the EU could cause the country many costs and problems.

 “In order to reform the island as a safe and beautiful holiday destination again, the slightest positive changes are of enormous importance for the island’s infrastructure.
-So why not, together with Mykonos in unison, give a warm welcome to the queer community”.
+So why not, together with Mykonos, give a warm welcome to the queer community”.